zuhrenazsklr/medical-diagnosis-binary-classifier/README.md

 ## Required File
 - The project requires a `.txt` data file.
 - The file must be uploaded manually in Google Colab before running the notebook.
+- The required .txt dataset file is included in this repository.

 ## How to Run (Google Colab)
 1. Open the notebook in Google Colab.